networkservicemesh/networkservicemesh/scripts/vagrant/README.md

 # Pointing your local kubectl at the Vagrant K8s

-Once vagrant us has competed:
+Once vagrant has completed:

 ```bash
 . scripts/vagrant/env.sh
 ```

 This sources a file that sets up KUBECONFIG to point to scripts/vagrant/.kube/config

 You can test it with: